BrandonKandarapally/reddit-comments-to-google-forms/README.md

-# reddit-comments-to-google-forms
+# reddit-comment-scraper
-For use of contests on https://www.reddit.com/r/ShitPostCrusaders
+Scrapes a thread for comments and prints them out in the console

 # Dependencies
-To quickly install depedencies run:
+To quickly install dependencie srun:

 `pip install -r requirements.txt`